RichardAth/Projects/BigIntCalculator/readme.txt

 A feature was added to allow use of Msieve as an alternative to the original ECM & SIQS factorisation.
 My conclusion was that for larger numbers (> about 50 digits) Msieve is usually significantly faster, provided that the -i option is used with Msieve.
 The -i option causes greater use of ECM within Msieve.
-The default is to use ECM only for factors < 15 digits.
-In addition I modified the function choose_max_digits within the source file gmp_ecm.c to increase the use of ECM still further.
+The default in mseive is to use ECM only for factors < 15 digits.
+In addition I modified the function choose_max_digitswithin the source file gmp_ecm.c to increase the use of ECM still further.
 The code change is:

 	if (obj->flags & MSIEVE_FLAG_DEEP_ECM) {
 		if (bits > 200) {           // 200 bits = about 60 digits